 The holder of the Paris-Saclay – Paris IAS “Jean d’Alembert” Research Chair benefits from all the advantages the Paris IAS provides its fellows, among which housing in Paris, a monthly remuneration (or complement of remuneration) and the payment of the round-trip ticket to Paris.

 The Paris IAS provides apartments in the Pavillon Victor Lyon at the Cité internationale universitaire de Paris.
 This building, entirely refurbished, offers 1-room to 5-room apartments, a conference room and other services.
+Depending on the availability of the apartments at the pavillon, other housing options might be offered to the successful applicants

 Status and remuneration